-5.10.
+7.9.
 Temporary Withdrawal of Facilities

-The Accountable Manager in consultation with CFI is responsible for promulgating information on the aerodrome operational state including notification of temporary withdrawal of facilities.
+The Airside Manager, in consultation with CFI, is responsible for promulgating information on the aerodrome operational state including notification of temporary withdrawal of facilities.
 Promulgation of such information may take the form of a NOTAM.
+The Accountable Manager should be notified of any decision.

-5.11.
+7.10.
 Integration of Radio Controlled Model Aircraft

 - (a).
 As a CAA Licensed Aerodrome, Fenland Aero Club will permit the Fenland Model Flying Club to operate within the Fenland Air Traffic Zone subject to the following procedures being observed at all times in the designated area and not above 400ft agl. - (b).
 When flying model aircraft less than 7kg the Fenland Model Flying Club will: - (1).
 Have an observer on duty at all times to advise members controlling model aircraft of any Fenland aerodrome inbound or outbound aircraft that would over fly the model aircraft field more so when Fenland aerodrome are using Runway 36.
 Also note that some light aircraft turn right just after take-off from Runway 18, they do not all climb straight out before turning.
 Fenland aerodrome operates a left hand circuit on Runway 36 to the west of the aerodrome and a right hand circuit on Runway 18 that is also to the west of the aerodrome; - (2).
 The Fenland Model Flying Club shall observe any special requests from Fenland CFI regarding the flying of model aircraft; - (3).
 Article 74 of The Air Navigation Order shall be complied with regard endangering persons or property (aircraft) by flying too high; - (4).
-When flying model aircraft over 7kg, all of the above items 1 to 5 shall apply and in addition:
+When flying model aircraft over 7kg, all of the above items 1 to 5 shall apply and in addition: - (i).
+All operators of model aircraft shall comply with CAA Document and in particular that the Fenland CFI is informed; - (5).
+Failure to observe the rules and conditions laid down by Fenland Aero Club could result in the permission granted to

-- All operators of model aircraft shall comply with CAA Document and in particular that the Fenland CFI is informed; - (5).
-Failure to observe the rules and conditions laid down by Fenland Aero Club could result in the permission granted to Fenland Model Flying Club to operate within the Fenland Air Traffic Zone being withdrawn; - (6).
+- Fenland Model Flying Club to operate within the Fenland Air Traffic Zone being withdrawn; - (6).
 Notification of/or any enquiries should be directed to the CFI on 01406 540 461.

-5.12.
+7.11.
 Recording Aircraft Movements

 - (a).
-Procedures for Recording Movements it is a requirement of HM Revenue & Customs that 'Fenland Aero Club' keep a record of all flights to and from the aerodrome. - (b).
-A Movements Log Book is provided within the Clubhouse to enable all pilots to book 'In & Out' for their safety and in accordance with Rules of the Air.
+Procedures for Recording Movements it is a requirement of UK Border Force that 'Fenland Aero Club' keep a record of all flights to and from the aerodrome. - (b).
+A Movements Log Book is provided within the Clubhouse to enable all pilots to book 'In & Out' for their safety and in accordance with ANO.
 It is the Pilot's responsibility to make certain they comply.

-5.13.
+7.12.
 Control of Works

 - (a).
-Works on the aerodrome are only allowed with the permission of the Accountable Manager and in conjunction with the CFI.
+Works on the aerodrome are only allowed with the permission of the Airside Manager and in conjunction with the CFI.
 Work in progress shall be marked with standard obstruction marking and/or lights in accordance with CAP 168. - (b).
-The Accountable Manager is responsible for the briefing and supervision of working parties on the aerodrome.
+The Airside Manager, or other designated club member, is responsible for the briefing and supervision of working parties on the aerodrome.
 In the event that work is necessary in the manoeuvring area or the protected surfaces resulting in a temporary infringement of the requirements of CAP 168, the CFI is responsible for notification of such infringements by NOTAM and by short notice directly to aircraft by RTF. - (c).
 Control of Grass Cutting Contractors grass cutting is carried out when the aerodrome is closed on MONDAYS.
-This work is carried out by professional contractors who have been briefed by the Accountable Manager and contractor staff must wear a HiVis Surcoat at all times when airside as well as keeping a good look out for aircraft.
+This work is carried out by professional contractors who have been briefed by the Airside Manager and contractor staff must wear a HiVis Surcoat at all times when airside, as well as keeping a good look out for aircraft.

-5.14.
+7.13.
 Control of Access